Pediatric Malpractice Expert Witness

 Board of Directors Tri State Pediatric Group (Chair)

-Dr Scibilia is a full time, practicing board certified pediatrician with over 20 years experience in the practice and administration of out patient pediatric care.
+Dr Scibilia is a full time, practicing board certified pediatrician with over 30 years of experience in the practice and administration of out patient pediatric care.
 In addition, he can provide opinions on management of hospitalized patients typically encountered in private practice as well as the administrative hurdles placed in the health care delivery system.
-Over the past 20 years he has reviewed over 50 cases for attorneys and has been involved in depositions and trial appearances.
+Over the past 20 years, he has reviewed over 50 cases for attorneys and has been involved in depositions and trial appearances.

 Dr Scibilia represents an unbiased, knowledgeable pediatrician who will go the extra mile to provide the highest quality, accurate and timely information on a broad array of child care topics.
 He understands the need for reviews which can be obtained quickly and fully devotes himself to the rapid turnaround needed in these cases.